What Is the Difference Between Prime Beef and Choice Beef?

 Some other "buyer beware" marketing names supermarkets give beef are:

 - Butcher Shop

 - Texas Star Beef

 - Best Cut

 - Choice Cut

-And then there are markets that give their meats descriptions with the words prime or choice but without the USDA shield.
+And then some markets give their meats descriptions with the words Prime or Choice but without the USDA shield.
 Without the shield, buyer beware.

-If you don’t see a USDA Shield, as the butcher behind the counter to tell you exactly what grade of beef the meat is.
-If they don’t know, don’t buy or if you do buy, don’t be upset if the meat is tough and chewy.
+If you don't see a USDA Shield, as the butcher behind the counter to tell you exactly what grade of beef the meat is.
+If they don't know, don't buy, or if you do, don't be upset if the meat is tough and chewy.

 What Makes the Perfect Steak

-If you really are looking to find the “perfect” steak and learn everything you want to know about the beef industry, I recommend you read Mark Schatzker’s book Steak: One Man’s Search for the World’s Tastiest Piece of Beef.
+If you want to find the "perfect" steak and learn everything you want about the beef industry, I recommend you read Mark Schatzker's book Steak: One Man's Search for the World's Tastiest Piece of Beef.
 To learn more about this fantastic look at beef, check out my interview with Mark at What Makes the Perfect Steak.